Dental Implants Fort Collins

 Subperiosteal – This type of dental implant rests on top of the jaw bone below the gum line.
 When the gums heal, the implants fuse to the jaw.
 These implants also have posts that stick out through the gums onto which the dentist will attach the prosthetic teeth.

-If you have a missing tooth due to extraction, injury, or periodontal disease, the structural integrity of your jaw is compromised, which puts your jaw at risk for further bone loss or deterioration.
+If you have a missing tooth due to extraction, injury, or periodontal disease, the structural integrity of your jaw can be compromised, which puts your jaw at risk for further bone loss or deterioration.
 The purpose of a dental implant is to help prevent continued breakdown of bone and to maintain the structure of your jaw.
 Dental implants also assist in eating and chewing, since a lost tooth can interfere with those tasks.

 Another function of a dental implant is to improve the appearance of your teeth and smile.
 An implant makes it possible to replace a missing tooth with a prosthetic that blends in seamlessly with your other teeth and provides a natural look while filling in any unsightly gaps.